aishacodes/Svelte-todo-app/README.md

 # Svelte Todo App with TypeScript

-A type-safe, responsive todo application built with Svelte and TypeScript, showcasing modern front-end development practices and clean code principles.
+A responsive todo application built with Svelte and TypeScript.

 ## Features

 - TypeScript for enhanced type safety and developer experience
 - Add new todos
 - Mark todos as completed
+- Delete todos
 - Responsive design for both desktop and mobile
 - Clean and intuitive user interface
-- Persistent state management using Svelte stores
+- State management using Svelte stores

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js
 - npm or yarn

 ### Installation